Recovering Plasmid DNA from Bacterial Culture

 Plasmid purification kits provide the fastest way to obtain a high concentration of clean plasmid DNA.
-To improve on the purity of plasmid DNA purified without a kit it is advisable to perform a phenol/chloroform extraction of the supernatant after step 6 and before step 7.
-This will help to remove remaining proteins and other contaminants from the plasmid DNA.
+To improve the purity of plasmid DNA purified without a kit it is advisable to perform a phenol/chloroform extraction of the supernatant after step 6 and before step 7.
+This will help to remove proteins and other contaminants from the plasmid DNA.

 It is also advisable to add RNAse to the supernatant after step 6 to eliminate RNA contamination.
 This is included in the resuspension buffer of most kits.